 The 2010 Rover 3500

-‘I was influenced at that stage by the Chrysler 300C, and that American Idea of a hot gangster style sedan.
+‘I was influenced at that stage by the Chrysler 300C and that American idea of a hot gangster-style sedan.
 However, the P6 was also very much in my mind as an influence on a modern Rover saloon.
 I felt the new vehicle should be sporty, unique and tough looking, something that would banish any lingering olde worlde image that Rover had at that time.
 I did not personally feel that another retro styled vehicle was the way forward.’

 Obviously, these cars had no chance of reaching production without a joint venture partner, hence the desperate need to tie-up with Shanghai Automotive.
-Lee makes it clear that they only made it as far as the clay model stage, and going from the nomenclature on the registration plates, there probably wasn’t even an engine package in place.
-But one does wonder what might have been with the Anglo-Chinese tie-up, because looking at the speed SAIC has developed Roewe and MG from a near standing start, and with much UK input, it’s easy to imagine how the team might have faired from a running start.
+Lee makes it clear that they only made it as far as the clay model stage and, going from the nomenclature on the registration plates, there probably wasn’t even an engine package in place.
+However, one does wonder what might have been with the Anglo-Chinese tie-up, because looking at the speed SAIC has developed Roewe and MG from a near standing start, and with much UK input, it’s easy to imagine how the team might have faired from a running start.

 More intriguing are these images, which detail another of Lee’s 75 replacement proposals.
 There’s a mix of influences here, from the P5 (in the grille), through the Mercedes-Benz CLS (in the overall four-door coupe concept) to the 2006 75 facelift (in the headlamp treatment of the final proposal, below).
 They all have their good points, and it’s clear that there’s genuine potential for a Rover revival had these cars been built…

 …or even maybe revived via the Rover marque’s current owner, Tata-controlled Jaguar-Land Rover.
 It’s good to dream.